ViciniaPtyLtd/interview/node.md

 - Ensure that only the contacts relevant to the specified `workspace_id` are fetched.
 - Safeguard that the fetched data is stored in PostgreSQL, properly associated with the corresponding `workspace_id`.

+## Onjectives

+1. **Understanding of RESTful APIs and Server-Client Interaction**: Assess the candidate's knowledge of designing, integrating, and interacting with RESTful APIs.
+Can they successfully integrate the Xero API into the existing service, and do they properly handle API rate limiting?

+2. **Performance Optimization**: Evaluate the candidate's skills in optimizing performance in a high-traffic environment.
+Are they able to create a request queue and properly implement rate limiting to maximize throughput while avoiding overloading the Xero API?

+3. **Error Handling and Reliability**: Check the candidate's ability to design reliable backend systems and their approach to handling errors, especially around third-party services.
+Are they considering potential issues that might occur when integrating with Xero's API?

+4. **Data Modeling and Management**: Determine the candidate's understanding of database design and data management in a project that hypothetically involves logical data segregation based on `workspace_id`.
+Do they comprehend how to design the required database schema and handle database interactions?

+5. **Documentation and Code Readability**: Assess the candidate's capability to write clean, efficient, and readable code.
+Do they provide an organized `README.md` explaining their design, decisions, and code?
+It's important to evaluate if the candidate is able to document the process and ensure future maintainability of the code.

 ## Expected Deliverables

 - Code written to fetch contacts from Xero API.